 KenCrest Adult Community Living

-KenCrest offers adult community living home options and supports in Pennsylvania (Berks, Bucks, Chester, Montgomery, and Philadelphia counties), Delaware (New Castle, Sussex, and Kent counties), and Connecticut (Fairfield and New Haven counties).
+KenCrest offers adult community living home options and supports in Pennsylvania (Berks, Bucks, Chester, Delaware, Montgomery, and Philadelphia counties), Delaware (New Castle, Sussex, and Kent counties), and Connecticut (Fairfield and New Haven counties).
 All of our homes lead the industry in support services and quality, meeting all state licensing requirements.
 They are located in a variety of safe, centrally located neighborhoods for the most ideal access to the community.

 An Independent Living Decision

 Living in one of KenCrest’s adult community living homes is not a placement but a choice made by each resident, based on their individual set of preferences, personalities, goals, and needs.
 KenCrest, in partnership with all team members, such as the supports coordinator as well as family members, is available to assist each individual in making their decision to live in an adult community living home.

 KenCrest has many areas with established options for adult community living.
 We continually, thoughtfully add to those choices with locations in suburban, city, and rural areas.
 KenCrest’s adult community living homes can be single-family homes, townhouses, or apartments, which are owned or leased properties through KenCrest.

 KenCrest focuses on ensuring that each adult community living home is safe, clean, and hazard-free.
 All KenCrest homes are licensed and fully comply with, and in most cases exceed, the requirements set forth by State guidelines.